qiime2/docs/source/tutorials/pd-mice.rst

 We'll use ``qiime diversity alpha-rarefaction`` to subsample the ASV table at different depths (between ``--p-min-depth`` and ``--p-max-depth``) and calculate the alpha diversity using one or more metrics (``--p-metrics``).
 When we checked the feature table, we found that the sample with the fewest sequences in the denoised table has 85 features and that the sample with the most has 4996 features.
 We want to set a maximum depth close to the maximum number of sequences.
 We also know that if we look at a sequencing depth around 4250 sequences per sample, we'll be looking at information from 22 samples.
 So, let's set this as our maximum sequencing depth.

-At each sampling depth, 10 rarefied tables are usually calculated to provide an error estimate, although this can be adjusted using the ``--p-iterations`` parameter.
+By default, 10 rarefied tables are calculated at each sampling depth to provide an error estimate.
+This can be adjusted using the ``--p-iterations`` parameter.
 We can check and see if there is a relationship between the alpha diversity and metadata by specifying the metadata file for the ``--m-metadata-file`` parameter.

 .. command-block::